 From here click on “discover new keywords”.

-In this page you’ll be shown keywords that are sorted by relevance and potential keywords you might consider ranking for.
+On this page, you’ll be shown keywords that are sorted by relevance and potential keywords you might consider ranking for.
 It tells you the amount of times each keyword is searched on Google and if the term is competitive or not.
-Google gives you a minimum and maximum bidding cost for the first page rank.
+Google gives you a minimum and maximum bidding cost for the first-page rank.
 You can also change your date range so you’ll know the search volume over a certain period of time.

 Once you have a list built of potential keywords, you can use the keywords as the basis of your landing page.
 Select an existing page of your website, or create a landing page with new content that reflects the keywords if you don’t have an appropriate page already.